stakeme-team/story-validators-race/wave-2/submissions/nodeinfra/submission-general-task-1.md

 ### 3. Check Current Version
 - Displays the current version of the installed Story node
 - Provides detailed error messages if version checking fails

+### 4. Check Node Status
+- Allows user to choose between checking story-geth or story service status
+- Displays the most recent 10 lines of the selected service's log using journalctl

 ## Notes